It’s tempting to think that in the “digital age,” remote workers and digital nomads don’t have a need for physical office supplies.

 Pack a Tackle Box – If you value organization and being able to see at a glance your inventory of specific office supplies, a customizable tackle box– a clear plastic latched box with adjustable dividers – is perfect for storing a small number of many different types of office supplies.
 An office supply tackle box is perfect for travel work when you are traveling domestically or working from home.

 Pack a Pencil Case – My preference for packing office supplies and art supplies both while traveling is a pencil case.
 A small pencil case – often only a bit longer than a pencil- can hold an impressive variety of office supplies in miniature form.
 My favorite pencil case is LIHITLAB pencil case, which has held up to daily use in my day bag since 2015.
-Get yours here on Amazon (Where it boasts 10,000 reviews averaging 4.7 stars!).
+Get yours here at Amazon.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com